 The preparation of financial statements in conformity with FRS requires management to exercise its judgment in the process of applying the Group's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in Note 3.

-Interpretations and amendments to published standards effective in 2014
+Interpretations and amendments to published standards effective for the financial year beginning on or after 1 July 2015

-On 1 July 2014, the Group and the Company adopted the new or amended FRS and Interpretations of FRS ("INT FRS") that are mandatory for application for the financial year.
-Changes to the Group's and Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.
+On 1 July 2015, the Group and the Company adopted the new or amended FRS and Interpretations of FRS ("INT FRS") that are mandatory for application for the financial year.
+Changes to the Group's and the Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.

-The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the accounting policies of the Group and the Company and had no material effect on the amounts reported for the current or prior financial years except for the followings:
+The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the accounting policies of the Group and the Company and had no material effect on the amounts reported for the current or prior financial years.